redux_epics 0.12.0

 api.search((action as PerformSearch).searchTerm)

-.then((results) => new SearchResultsAction(results))
+.then((results) => SearchResultsAction(results))

-.catchError((error) => new SearchErrorAction(error)));
+.catchError((error) => SearchErrorAction(error)));

 }